In a viral video circulating online, a man was filmed stealing diesel from a Phumaphambili truck. It’s alleged that he is the truck driver.

 Another somewhat hilarious comment in response to that was “It’s not theft if the boss does not see it and he is still making profit”

-The comment implies that as long as the companies stays afloat the driver won’t stop stealing.
-He however, may not live longer at the company to see it eventually close down and cost drivers their jobs.
+The comment implies that as long as the companies stay afloat the driver won’t stop stealing.
+He, however, may not live longer at the company to see it eventually close down and cost drivers their jobs.